denyspoltorak/metapatterns-website/metapatterns/content/foundations-of-software-architecture/modules-and-complexity.md

 <a href="/Intro/Modules-3.png" style="outline:none">
 <img src="/Intro/Modules-3.png" alt="Modules-3" style="width:64%"/>
 </a>
+<figcaption>Figure 3: Merged two API concepts in the green module.</figcaption>
 </figure>

-Figure 3: Merged two API concepts in the green module\.

 For example, the original definition of a phonebook contained *first name* and *last name*\.
 Once we separate the language support into a dedicated module, we may find out that various locales differ in the way they represent contacts: some \(USA\) use ‘first name \+ last name’ while others \(Japan\) need ‘last name \+ first name’\.
 If we want to abstract ourselves from that detail, we should use a new concept of *full name* which conjoins first and last names in a locale\-specific way\.
 Such a change actually simplifies some of the phonebook’s representation logic and code as it replaces two concepts with one\.